nanostores/nanostores/README.md

 ```

 Stores have two modes: **active** and **disabled**.
 By default,
-store is in disabled mode and do not keep value.
+the store is in disabled mode and does not keep value.
 On the first subscriber,
-store will call initializer and will move to active mode.
-1 second after
+the store will call the initializer and will move to active mode.
-unsubscribing of the last listener, store will call destructor.
+One second after unsubscribing of the last listener, the store will call
+the destructor.

 The only way to get store’s value is to subscribe to store’s changes: